mansour91/platform/Sprint1_Day2.md

 2. Updates on Backlog.

-3. Desing team to start Brainstorming on the platform UX/UI
+3. Design team to start Brainstorming on the platform UX/UI